This 10-minute tahini sauce recipe is so flavorful and so easy to make. Simply mix a few ingredients in a bowl, then serve.

 - Water: To thin out the sauce to your desired consistency.

-- Chopped parsley: This is optional, but it does add a nice flavor in addition to color.
+- Chopped parsley: This is optional, but it adds a nice flavor in addition to color.

 Variations